sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alerts.md

 **Next steps**

-- The database migration has been in progress for 5 or more minutes - please contact Sourcegraph if this persists.
+- The database migration has been in progress for 5 or more minutes—please contact Sourcegraph if this persists.
 - More help interpreting this metric is available in the [dashboards reference](./dashboards.md#postgres-migration-in-progress).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert: